Chaos Zero Nightmare: Haru Guide – Best Teams, Build and Role

 Gear and stat priorities

-If you are comparing two pieces and one gives cleaner crit consistency while the other only raises generic attack, Haru usually prefers the crit piece.
-Repetition multiplies the value of reliable damage.
-That is the whole character in one sentence.
+When you are comparing two pieces and one gives cleaner crit consistency while the other only raises flat attack, take the crit piece.
+Repetition multiplies reliable damage — that is the whole character in one sentence.

-Haru’s secondary cards matter, but mostly as setup tools.
-That is another place players get sidetracked.
-If a card is not helping you reach, replay, protect, or cheapen Anchor Shot, it needs a very strong reason to stay.
+Haru’s secondary cards are setup tools.
+If a card is not helping you reach, replay, protect, or cheapen Anchor Shot, it needs a strong reason to stay.

 • Anchor Shot is the center of the build.
 Everything else is supporting cast.